MGGemme/Miranda-Portfolio/README.md

 ## About Me

 Hi!
 I’m Miranda, a data scientist with a background in public health, pharmacy operations, and applied machine learning.
-I enjoy working on real-world problems where I can use data to make things more efficient, understandable, or better.
+I enjoy working on real-world problems where I can use data to make things more efficient and understandable.

-Most of my work is in R and Python, but I also use SQL, Tableau, and whatever tools the project calls for.
+Most of my work is done in R and Python, but I also use SQL, Tableau, and any other tools required by the project.
 I especially like projects related to healthcare, operations, or anything that helps people make better decisions.

 I’m based in Massachusetts but open to remote work or relocating to Florida, South Carolina, or North Carolina.
 I’m also comfortable working solo or collaborating across teams.